ZiningYuan/FactorInvesting/README.md

 # FactorInvesting
 As an intern in a public offering fund, I am exploring factor investing strategy.
-I will put any resources I find useful/interesting and some hand-on code for record.
+I will put resources I find useful/interesting and the code I will be doing for individual projects.